Spokane schools fail to crack top 40 in latest U.S. News & World Report state rankings

 If standardized test scores and college readiness are any indication, high schools in Eastern Washington are falling further behind those in the Puget Sound.

-U.S. News published its annual national and state rankings of high schools this week, and the results are mostly predictable.
+U.S. News & World Report published its annual national and state rankings of high schools this week, and the results are mostly predictable.

 The annual rankings are based on six metrics, two of which attempt to address varying demographic challenges.